A CHRONOLOGICAL HISTORY OF

 It was January of 1992, and there was a problem... and an opportunity.
 The MSU Men's Glee Club and the MSU Jazz Band were booked to perform together at a concert in Grayling, Michigan.
-But only a few weeks before the show, the Jazz Band got a nice offer to play in Chicago on that same date, and they took it, which created the Glee Club opportunity.
-The director of the choir offered that if anyone wanted to form a group, sing a solo, or play an instrument, he would be auditioning within days of the announcement to help fill that concert time.
+But only a few weeks before the show, the Jazz Band got an offer to play in Chicago on that same date, which created the Glee Club opportunity.
+The MSU choir director offered that if anyone wanted to form a group, sing a solo, or play an instrument, he would be auditioning within days of the announcement to help fill that concert time.
 He stated that he was nervous that with only 2 weeks to prepare, it would only be a select few that would make it in the show.
-For 3MT, their formation was going to take a leap of "fate".
+This opportunity created the formation of Three Men and a Tenor, when the four members decided to take a leap of "fate".

 THREE BIG GUYS AND A LITTLE GUY -

-But once people started seeing the group live, their name was the perfect representation for who they were becoming and so it stuck.
-As they enter their 32nd year together, a name change is highly unlikely at this point, but the challenge of mass marketing the group remains.
+But once people started seeing the group live, their name was the perfect representation of who they were becoming and so it stuck.
+As they enter their 33rd year together, a name change is highly unlikely at this point, but the challenge of mass marketing the group remains.

 GRAYLING FILLER PRODUCTIONS, INC.